erikg713/Palace-of-Quests-Quests-on-Pi/README.md

 ## 🛡️ License

-This project is licensed under the MIT License.
+This project is licensed under the Pi Network License.
 See the LICENSE file for details.

 ## 📧 Contact

-For questions or support, please email: your-email@example.com
+For questions or support, please email: dev713@protonmail.com

 ## 🧪 Tests